Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Algorithms

 A third application of subgraph counting was given by Ugander \etal~\cite{UBK13}: their empirical analysis and subsequent modeling of social networks revealed that there is an inherent bias towards the occurrence of certain subgraphs.
 Thus frequencies of small subgraphs are an important indicator for the social domain, similar to the role of graphlet frequencies in biological networks.

 In Theorem~18.9 from \cite{NOdM12} it was shown that for a graph class of bounded expansion counting the number of satisfying assignments of a fixed boolean query is possible in linear time on a labeled graph.
 This implies that (labeled) graphlet and motif counting are linear time on a graph classes of bounded expansion.
-This result is achieved by using the algorithm presented in Lemma~17.3 in~\cite{NOdM12} to count the number of satisfying assignments of a fixed boolean query parameterized by treedepth.
-The running time of this algorithm is $O(2^{h t} \cdot ht \cdot n)$, where $h$ is the number of nodes in the graphlet or motif and $t$ is the depth of a treedepth decomposition of the graph.
-We provide an algorithm with a running time of $O(6^{h} \cdot t^h \cdot h^2 \cdot n)$.
-This achieves a better running time when used to count on graphs of bounded expansion, since then, as will be explained later, $h$ will equal $t$, \ie a constant.
-We discuss how with a small modification, this algorithm can also count how many times a node appears as a specific node of a specific graphlet or motif.
+The result is achieved by using the algorithm presented in Lemma~17.3 in~\cite{NOdM12} to count the number of satisfying assignments of a fixed boolean query parameterized by treedepth.
+For a graphlet with $h$ nodes, this algorithm runs in time $O(2^{h t} \cdot ht \cdot n)$, where $t$ is the treedepth of the host graph.
+We provide an algorithm with a running time of $O(6^{h} \cdot t^h \cdot h^2 \cdot n)$, which implies a faster algorithm on graph classes of bounded expansion, as explained below.

-The tool of choice for applying a counting algorithm designed for bounded-treedepth graphs to a class of bounded expansion is a $p$-centered coloring: to compute the frequency of a given pattern of size $k$, we compute a $(k+1)$-centered coloring of the input graph in linear time as per Proposition~\ref{theorem:low-td-coloring}.
-We then enumerate all possible choice of $i < k$ colors and count the frequency of the pattern graph in the graph induced by those colors classes.
-As this induced subgraph has bounded treedepth, we can focus on counting a fixed subgraph inside a target graph of treedepth at most $k$.
-It is then easy to compute the frequency for the original graph using inclusion-exclusion on the color classes.
+The tool of choice for applying a counting algorithm designed for bounded-treedepth graphs to a class of bounded expansion are $p$-treedepth colorings: to compute the frequency of a given graphlet~$H$ of size $h$, we first compute a $(h+1)$-treedepth coloring of the input graph in linear time as per Proposition~\ref{theorem:low-td-coloring}\footnote{ Since $p$-treedepth coloring is also a $p'$-treedepth coloring for~$p' \leq p$, we only need to compute one such coloring.}.

+We then enumerate all choices of $i \leq h$ colors and count the frequency of~$H$ in the graph induced by those colors: since this induced subgraph has treedepth at most~$i$, we are able to apply the counting algorithm for bounded-treedepth graphs (thus imagine replacing~$t$ by~$h$ in the above running times, establishing the asymptotic improvement given by our approach in this setting).
+Afterwards it is a matter of simple inclusion-exclusion over the frequencies found for each collection of~$\leq h$ colors to recover the frequency of~$H$ in the whole graph.

-Central to the dynamic programming we will use to count isomorphisms is the following notion of a \emph{$k$-pattern} which is very similar to the well-known notion of \emph{boundaried graphs}.
+Central to the dynamic programming we will use to count isomorphisms is the following notion of a \emph{$k$-pattern} which is very similar to the well-known notion of \emph{boundaried graphs}; the main difference being that $k$-patterns describe specific decompositions of our input graph $H$.

 \begin{definition} A \emph{$k$-pattern} of the graph $H$ is a triple $M = (W,X,\pi)$ where $X \subseteq W \subseteq V(H)$, $|X| \leq k$, such that $W \setminus X$ has no edge into~$V(H) \setminus W$, and $\pi \colon X \to [k]$ is an injective function.
 We will call the set $X$ the \emph{boundary} of $M$.
 For a given $k$-pattern $M$ we denote the underlying graph by $H[M] = H[W]$, the vertex set by $V(M) = W$, the boundary by $\bound(M) = X$ and the mapping by $\pi^{M}$. \end{definition}